UTHSCSA-NAL/connectomes_harmonization/README.md

 -------------------------------------------------------------------------------

-For more details about the method, please read (and cite):
+For more details about the method, please read (and cite): <br>

-	Nicolas Honnorat, Sudha Seshadri, Ron Killiany, John Blangero, David C. Glahn, Peter Fox, Mohamad Habes, Riemannian frameworks for the harmonization of resting-state functional MRI scans, Medical Image Analysis, Volume 91, 2024, 103043
+	Nicolas Honnorat, Sudha Seshadri, Ron Killiany, John Blangero, David C. Glahn, Peter Fox, Mohamad Habes, "Riemannian frameworks for the harmonization of resting-state functional MRI scans", Medical Image Analysis, Volume 91, 2024, 103043